emlynoregan/gaedocstore/README.md

 Querying based on properties in nested dictionaries is fully supported.

+eg: Say I store the following JSON:

+    {
+        "key": "897654",
+        "type": "Person",
+        "name": "Fred",
+        "address":
+        {
+            "key": "1234567",
+            "type": "Address",
+            "addr1": "1 thing st",
+            "city": "stuffville",
+            "zipcode": 54321
+        }
+    }

+A query that would return potentially multiple objects including this one is:

+    GDSDocument.gql("WHERE address.zipcode = 54321").fetch()

+or

+    s = GenericProperty()
+    s._name = 'address.zipcode'
+    GDSDocument.query(s == 54321).fetch()

+Note that you cannot do the more standard
+    GDSDocument.query(GenericProperty('address.zipcode') == 54321).fetch()

+due to a [limitation of ndb] (http://stackoverflow.com/questions/13631884/ndb-querying-a-genericproperty-in-repeated-expando-structuredproperty)

 ## Denormalized Object Linking

 You can directly support denormalized object linking.